nimblemachines/stm32-chip-equates/README.md

 archives](https://www.st.com/content/st_com/en/products/embedded-software/mcus-embedded-software/stm32-embedded-software/stm32-standard-peripheral-libraries.html)
 have been deprecated.

-I unzip'd only the <chip>/CMSIS/Device/Include/ directories.
-There is a lot of documentation, sample code, and (binary) libraries in there as well.
+I unzip'd only the `STM32Cube_FW_<series>_<version>/Drivers/CMSIS/Device/ST/<chip>/Include/` directories.
+We basically just want the .h files that define the registers and bit fields for each chip in the family.
+There is a lot of documentation, sample code, and (binary) libraries in the ZIP archives that we are not interested in.

 Using Lua I hope to transform these into useful muforth equates.